RobWar-code/AICode/README.md

 At this stage, this system cannot be said to be a useful tool for writing code, but it does demonstrate the potential of the evolutionary approach.

-For these reasons, the project is to be placed on hold for a few months whilst other works proceed.
+For these reasons, the project may be placed on hold for a few months whilst other works proceed.

 ## Background